-- 1. A valid Registered Nurse license, - 2.
-Official transcripts from each university attended, demonstrating graduation from an undergraduate program, - 3.
+- 1. A valid Registered Nurse license; - 2.
+Official transcripts from each university attended, demonstrating graduation from an undergraduate program; - 3.
 Evidence of a 3.0 GPA.
 (Students with a 2.75 GPA may be conditionally admitted provided a 3.0 GPA is attained by the first 12 credit hours of graduate coursework.
-Conditional status will be removed after the student attains a 3.0 GPA for the first 12 hours of graduate coursework.), - 4.
-A copy of an updated resume, or curriculum vita, - 5.
+Conditional status will be removed after the student attains a 3.0 GPA for the first 12 hours of graduate coursework.); - 4.
+A copy of an updated resume, or curriculum vita; - 5.
 Three professional references.
-An essay describing personal and professional goals that will be met by the student's completion of the MSN Program. - 6.
-All necessary health requirements. - 7.
-Successful completion of a criminal background check in all states of residence for the past seven years, - 8.
-In addition, a faculty committee interview is required for admission.
+An essay describing personal and professional goals that will be met by the student's completion of the MSN Program; - 6.
+All necessary health requirements; - 7.
+Successful completion of a criminal background check in all states of residence for the past seven years; - 8.
+In addition, a faculty committee interview is required for admission; - 9.
+Completion of a bachelor of nursing program.